nahuel-nicolas/blog-mvc/Readme.md

 docker-compose up
 # docker exec -it postgres bash
 # psql -h localhost -p 5432 -U postgres -W
-docker exec -it postgres psql -h localhost -p 5432 -U postgres -W password=(ENTER)
+docker exec -it postgres psql -h localhost -p 5432 -U postgres password=(ENTER) postgres does not ask for password if detecta that user is accessing from same origin.

 # docker exec -it postgres psql -U postgres